Case Management Certification and Fellowship

 Those applicants who are conferred Fellowship by the AACM- shall be deemed “Fellow in the American Academy of Case Management” and may use the initials/credential “FAACM” Click here to learn more about the Role of the Certified Case Manager.

-All Fellowships shall be for a period of 4 years from the date that the initial Fellowship is conferred by the AACM.
+All Certifications and Fellowships shall be for a period of 4 years from the date that the initial Fellowship is conferred by the AACM.

 Fellows in the AACM may apply for and receive a re-conferral at the expiration of their four year term by:

-Obtaining 60 or more hours of continuing education within the four year period of Fellowship status and submitting validation of practice as a Case Manager for a minimum of 2,500 hours within the same time period.
-For complete information please click here.
+Obtaining 50 or more hours of continuing education within the four year period of Fellowship status and submitting validation of practice as a Certified Case Manager for a minimum of 2,500 hours within the same time period.
+For complete information please click here to learn more.

-Fellows will receive a large size official Certificate attesting to conferred Fellow status, as well as an official letter of notification.
-The certificate is suitable for framing and details the official professional title, and time frames for fellowship.
+Fellows will receive a large size official Certificate attesting to conferred Case Management Certification and Fellow status, as well as an official letter of notification.
+The Case Management Certification certificate is suitable for framing and details the official professional title, and time frames for fellowship.
 Wallet sized identification cards are also presented.
 Those re-certifying receive a new, updated certificate.

 Standards & Code of Ethics

-Once a candidate has been officially conferred Fellowship status in the AACM, the Fellow will receive a handbook detailing a code of ethics.
+Once a candidate has been officially conferred Case Management Certification/Fellowship status in the AACM, they will receive a handbook detailing a code of ethics.

 The American Academy of Case Management and its Fellowship Program is not affiliated with any other programs of credential evaluation or certifications.
 The AACM is not affiliated in any way with any other professional organization related to case management education or practice.